pledgecamp/pledgecamp-docs/docs/contributing/backend.md

 ### Commits

 - Follow the commit message guidelines below
-  - Use the present tense ("Fix bug", not "Fixed bug")
+  - Use the present tense ("fix bug", not "fixed bug")
-  - Use the [imperative mood](https://en.wikipedia.org/wiki/Imperative_mood) ("Update packages", not "Updates packages")
+  - Use the [imperative mood](https://en.wikipedia.org/wiki/Imperative_mood) ("update packages", not "updates packages")
 - No merge commits, PRs must be rebased on `master` before merging
   - If there are conflicts, this must be done locally.
 A force push is necessary (`git push --force-with-lease`)
 - One task/subtask per commit